Skip to main content

 Hartnett Enterprise Acceleration Centre

-The Hartnett Enterprise Centre facilitates the transition from education, research and employment to startup success by assisting clients in a number of complementary areas: research commercialisation, early-stage enterprise startup and internationalisation.
+The Hartnett Enterprise Acceleration Centre at TUS facilitates the transition from education, research, and employment to startup success by assisting clients in a number of complementary areas: research commercialisation, early-stage enterprise startup, and internationalisation.
+The centre provides business development services to clients via one-to-one mentoring and business plan reviews with a panel of subject matter experts.

-The centre has incubation units – ready-to-go shared office solutions, hot desks or virtual incubation services – available to promoters of early-stage companies.
-For companies that are starting to grow, some of the offices can open out into a space for 8 – 10 people.
+Providing links to Enterprise Ireland, other enterprise support agencies, and investor networks across Ireland, Europe, and the USA is a critical dimension of the Hartnett Centre service.
+The centre offers ready-to-go shared office solutions, hot desks, and virtual incubation services to promoters of early-stage companies.
+For companies that are starting to grow, some of the offices can open out into a space for 8 to 10 people.

 What’s on offer?